Shona McGarty: Music and other ventures

 In 2018, McGarty joined 26 other celebrities and performed an original Christmas song, "Rock With Rudolph", a song written and produced by Grahame and Jack Corbyn.
 The song was recorded in aid of Great Ormond Street Hospital and was released digitally on independent record label Saga Entertainment on 30 November 2018 under the artist name the Celebs.
 The music video debuted with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.
 In 2021, McGarty reunited with Saga Entertainment to record a cover of the Beatles song "Let It Be", recorded at Metropolis Studios, in support of British charity Mind and released on 3 December 2021.
 McGarty was backed by a choir of celebrities including Georgia Hirst, Anne Hegerty, Ivan Kaye and Eunice Olumide, who performed as part of the 2021 line up of the Celebs.
 In October 2025, McGarty released a single "Unapologetically Me".
 The following month, she became a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+On 7 December 2025 she was eliminated from the show, finishing in third place behind runner-up Tom Read Wilson and winner Angryginge.

+On 31 December 2025, McGarty performed with Irish singer Ronan Keating on his BBC One New Year's Eve programme, Ronan Keating and Friends: A New Year's Eve Party.

 Personal life

 McGarty was in a relationship with her EastEnders co-star Matt Lapinskas from 2011 to 2013.
 Between 2018 and 2020, McGarty was engaged to long-term partner Ryan Harris.
 In 2022, McGarty dated her EastEnders co-star Max Bowden for six months.
-She became engaged to musician David Bracken in 2024, however they split the following year.
+She became engaged to musician David Bracken in 2024; however, they split the following year.
+As of July 2026, she is in a relationship with her former EastEnders co-star, Tony Discipline, who played Whitney's on-screen boyfriend Tyler Moon.
+McGarty lives in Old Welwyn, Hertfordshire.